 Become a Doctor

-Candidates should have sufficient motor function to elicit information from and about patients by palpation, auscultation, percussion and other diagnostic maneuvers.
-A candidate should be able to execute motor activities reasonably required to provide general care, to perform diagnostic procedures and to provide emergency treatment to patients.
-Examples of emergency treatment reasonably required of physicians are cardiopulmonary resuscitation (CPR), the administration of intravenous medication and the application of pressure to stop bleeding.
+Candidates must have sufficient motor function to elicit information from patients by palpation, auscultation, percussion and other diagnostic maneuvers that comprise a complete physical examination.
+A candidate must be able to perform the basic and advanced clinical procedures that are requirements of the NEOMED College of Medicine curriculum.
+A candidate must be able to execute motor activities reasonably required to provide general care, to perform diagnostic procedures and to provide emergency treatment to patients.
+Examples of emergency treatment and motor functions reasonably required of physicians include but are not limited to:

+- performing diagnostic procedures and examinations such as funduscopic, otoscopic, breast, rectal and pelvic examinations.
 Such actions require coordination of both gross and fine muscular movements, equilibrium, and functional use of the senses of touch and vision.

-Behavioral and Social Attributes
+Behavioral & Social Attributes

 A candidate must possess the emotional health required for full utilization of intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive and effective relationships with patients.
 Candidates must be able to tolerate physically taxing workloads and to function effectively under stress.
-They must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in the clinical problems of many patients.
-Commitment to excellence, service orientation, goal setting skills, academic ability, self-awareness, integrity and interpersonal skills are all personal qualities that are assessed during admission and the educational process.
-Because the nature of medical education is based on a mentoring process, candidates are expected to be able to accept criticism and respond by appropriate modification of behavior.
+They must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties inherent in the clinical problems of many patients.
+Commitment to excellence, service orientation, goal setting skills, academic ability, self-awareness, integrity and interpersonal skills are all personal qualities that are assessed during the admission and education process.
+Because the nature of medical education is based on a mentoring process, candidates are expected to be able to accept criticism and to respond by appropriate modification of behavior.

 Office of Enrollment Services